-Set a value when junking your car and stick to it.
-Then it’s smart to get as many quotes so you have various junk car prices from junkyards as possible before making your decision.
-Simply ask them how much is a junk car worth.
+It’s smart to get as many quotes from junkyards as possible before making your decision.
 Be on the lookout for one technique used by unscrupulous junkyards: the Bait and Switch.
 Some junkyards give you a conditional price based on your description, and say they’ll inspect the car when they arrive to pick it up with their wrecker.
 Once the car is on the truck, they offer you a much lower figure than you agreed upon on the phone.
 All the pressure is on you to capitulate, because the car is already on their truck.

 Header Image: Franklin D. Roosevelt Library Public Domain Photographs